Flood Insurance in Massachusetts

 How Much Is Flood Insurance in Massachusetts?

 The average cost of flood insurance in Massachusetts is $2,097 annually under the National Flood Insurance Program.
 Beginning in 2021, the NFIP instituted its new rating calculation called Risk Rating 2.0, which increased flood insurance rates in Massachusetts for most people.

-The NFIP isn’t your standard insurance company.
-It’s a government-run entity managed by the Federal Emergency Management Agency (FEMA).
-Historically, floods were too frequent and costly for private companies to insure and stay in business.
+The NFIP is a government-run entity handled by the Federal Emergency Management Agency (FEMA).
+Historically, flooding risk was too common and costly for private insurance companies to insure and stay in business.
 So, in 1968, the government created the NFIP to help with flood insurance woes.

-The NFIP tries to make flood coverage relatively affordable for all.
-But, it changed the way it calculates its rates beginning in 2021.
-Unfortunately, the new methodology, called Risk Rating 2.0, raised average flood insurance rates in Massachusetts in every county.
+The NFIP tries to make flood coverage relatively affordable for communities through discounts.
+But, it changed the way it calculates rates beginning in 2021.
+Unfortunately, under this new methodology, Risk Rating 2.0, average flood insurance rates in Massachusetts increased in every county.

-The table below depicts Massachusetts flood insurance rates by county before and after RR 2.0.
+The following table depicts Massachusetts flood insurance premiums by county before and after RR 2.0.